seannowotny/digital-garden-asmrts/src/site/notes/Notes/The Constellation Wars 🌍.md

 The current year is 2049.
 Recent movement of tectonic plates allowed an energy-rich substance to emerge to the surface.
 It has the appearance of black tar and is commonly known as 'the [[Sludge\|Sludge]]'.

 [[Sludge\|Sludge]] is now the most sought-after and most fought-over resource in the world.

+Note that this is the planned backstory / lore for Assembly RTS - This doesn't mean that there will be Singleplayer Campaign.

 #faction